What is amenorrhea?

 What to expect from an exam for amenorrhea

 Our care team will ask a number of questions relating to common amenorrhea symptoms such as menstrual cycles, weight loss and family medical history.
 A physical exam will include comparing weight and height to growth charts and checking other developmental markers.
-Lab tests are typically used to detect pregnancy or particular hormones.
+We typically use lab tests to detect pregnancy or particular hormones.
 When necessary, we will perform an X-ray to establish bone age or a pelvic ultrasound to evaluate the uterus and ovaries.

-If your daughter has never had a period before, it is important to look at the outside of the vagina.
+If you or your child has never had a period before, it is important to look at the outside of the vagina.
 A complete, internal pelvic exam is not typically necessary.

 Amenorrhea treatment

 Amenorrhea treatment varies depending on its cause.
-Our multidisciplinary care team works together to determine the best treatment plan for your family.
-Potential treatment approaches are listed below:
+Our multidisciplinary care team works together to determine the best treatment plan for you or your child.
+Potential treatment approaches include:

-- We treat girls with PCOS with medications to regulate their period and to help with any other concerns, such as acne.
-Our care team also works closely with your family to help your daughter make healthy choices about food and exercise.
+- We treat those with amenorrhea, who also have PCOS, with medications to regulate their period and to help with any other concerns, such as acne.
+Our care team can also work with family members to help make healthy choices about food and exercise, which can greatly affect the outcome of amenorrhea treatment.

-- When weight gain or loss is the cause of amenorrhea, we work to find the right nutritional support for your daughter to help regulate menstrual cycles.
-In addition, we may recommend medications for irregular periods, or monitor her closely to see if periods normalize based on nutritional support.
+- When weight gain or loss is the cause of amenorrhea, we work to find the right nutritional support for you or your child to help regulate menstrual cycles.
+In addition, we may recommend medications for irregular periods, or closely monitor to see if periods normalize based on nutritional support.

-- If there is a structural cause of amenorrhea, such as a blockage in the reproductive system, we will discuss surgical and medical options with a team of doctors who treat both common and rare conditions.
+- If there is a structural cause of amenorrhea, such as a blockage in the reproductive system, we will discuss surgical and medical options with a team of doctors and surgeons who treat both common and rare gynecological conditions.

 Our gynecologists are part of the Polycystic Ovarian Syndrome Clinic at Children's Colorado, which is the only clinic of its kind in the Rocky Mountain region.
 Specialists at this clinic include endocrinologists, gynecologists, dermatologists, psychologists and lifestyle experts.
 We coordinate with this team on any issue affecting menstrual concerns.